miversen33/netman.nvim/doc/devguide.md

 # Welcome to the Netman Developer Guide!
 <sup>[Source can be found here](https://github.com/miversen33/netman.nvim/blob/main/doc/devguide.md)</sup>
+**Note: This doc is still relatively correct but has some key flaws to it.
+Consider this a good overview for how providers work with Netman, but please consult one of the existing providers (such as [`the docker provider`](https://github.com/miversen33/netman.nvim/blob/main/lua/netman/providers/docker.lua) until this note is removed)**

 Here you will find a breakdown of the following items
 - [TLDR](#tldr)
 - [The Netman Buffer Object Life Cycle](#the-netman-buffer-object-life-cycle)